All Episodes

 It's a joke.

-Sitting behind closed doors to come up with what they believe.
+Sitting behind closed doors to come up with what they believe?

-They they are the most this all this whole thing is a sham.
+This whole thing is a sham.

 We do it every day here.

-We put montages together.
+We've put montages together.

 They say the same thing.

-Somebody's churning out the talking points.
+Somebody's churning out the talking points, and they're all following him.

 It doesn't matter who says it.

-Teddy Kennedy says nothing different than Robert Byrd, who says nothing different than Chuck Schumer, who says nothing different than Nancy Pelosi, who says nothing different than Harry Reed, who says nothing different than Howard Dean.
+Teddy Kennedy says nothing different than Robert Byrd, who says nothing different than Chuck Schumer, who says nothing different than Nancy Pelosi, who says nothing different than Harry Reid, who says nothing different than Howard Dean.

 That's just my reaction to the first paragraph of this story.